Synchronicity II

 "Synchronicity II" is a song by the Police, and the third single from their album Synchronicity.
-Written by lead singer and bassist Sting, it was released as a single in the UK and the U.S. by A&M Records, reached No. 17 in the UK Singles Chart and No. 16 on the Billboard Hot 100 in December 1983.
-It features the non-album track "Once Upon a Daydream" on the b-side.
+Written by lead singer and bassist Sting, it was released as a single in the UK and the US by A&M Records, reached No. 17 in the UK Singles Chart and No. 16 on the Billboard Hot 100 in December 1983.
+It features the non-album track "Once Upon a Daydream" on the B-side.
 The song was described by People Weekly as "aggressive" and "steely."

 Background

-The song, which refers to Carl Jung's theory of synchronicity, nominally tells the story of a father whose home, work life, and environment are dispiriting and depressing.
-Lyrics refer to "Grandmother screaming at the wall", as well as "mother chants her litany of boredom and frustration, but we know all her suicides are fake".
-Later, we hear about humiliation by his boss ("and every single meeting with his so-called superior/is a humiliating kick in the crotch"), all the while he "knows that something somewhere has to break".
+The song, which refers to Carl Jung's theory of synchronicity, nominally tells the story of a man whose home, work life, and environment are dispiriting and depressing.
+Lyrics refer to "Grandmother screaming at the wall", as well as "Mother chants her litany of boredom and frustration / But we know all her suicides are fake".
+The man is routinely denigrated by his boss ("and every single meeting with his so-called superior / Is a humiliating kick in the crotch") and ignored when he crosses a picket line; all the while "he knows that something somewhere has to break".
 Meanwhile, something monstrous is emerging from a "dark Scottish lake/loch", a reference to the Loch Ness Monster—a parallel to the father's own inner anguish.

-Interpretations of the lyric vary widely.
+Interpretations of the lyrics vary widely.
 Writing in Entertainment Weekly about a 1996 Sting tour, Chris Willman said: